sadmisiraj/public_html/README.md

 4. **Test SMS Delivery**: Use the test functionality in the admin panel to verify that SMS messages are being delivered properly.

 5. **Check Application Log**: Review the Laravel logs for any SMS-related errors.

+6. **Use Email Fallback**: If SMS delivery is unreliable, advise users to use the "Send via Email instead" option on the verification page.

 ## SMS Gateway Setup